ec49ca/NLP-project-contract-comparison/README.md

 A standalone HTTP API server for Samvid's Model Context Protocol (MCP) agents.

+---

 ## Overview

 This server provides REST endpoints for the main Samvid application to communicate with MCP agents.
-It's designed to run independently from the main Next.js application, making it compatible with Vercel's serverless deployment.

-## Features

-- **Agent Discovery**: Find available agents and their capabilities
-- **Tool Discovery**: Discover tools provided by agents
-- **Agent Invocation**: Execute agents with input data
-- **Tool Invocation**: Execute specific tools
-- **Session Management**: Create, update, and manage user sessions
-- **Health Monitoring**: Health check endpoint for monitoring
+It is designed for modularity, extensibility, and ease of integration.

+---

-## 🐳 Quick Start with Docker (Recommended)
+## 🐳 Quick Start with Docker

-### Option 1: Docker Compose (Full Setup with Database)

 1. **Clone the repository:**
    ```bash